Alejogb1/job-board/blog-data/why-are-transformer-summarizer-outputs-not-consistent-with-a-fixed-seed.md

 **Practical Steps for Improved Consistency**

-Okay, so if exact reproducibility is extremely difficult, what can we do?
+, so if exact reproducibility is extremely difficult, what can we do?
 The goal should be to minimize, not eradicate, inconsistencies:

 1.  **Control the Environment:** Use consistent versions of libraries, frameworks, and underlying hardware if possible.
 This also includes using the same version of operating system, docker images and python versions.
 This is why containerization is so helpful in the machine learning context.
 2.  **Disable Randomization Where Possible:** Examine your inference code.
 If you are using a library that allows it, disable dropout during inference, and any other operations you can identify as non-deterministic during prediction.